 A good product description reflects your brand and target audience.
 It bridges the gap between what your brand is and who your customers are.
 This brings us to an indispensable point.
 Before you can master product description writing, you actually have to know who your customers are.

-When writing product descriptions and supporting material, keep these questions in mind:
+When you begin writing your product descriptions and supporting material, keep these questions in mind:

 You require goals to measure the success of your product descriptions.
 Naturally, the objective is always to boost sales.
 However, within this overarching goal, there are much smaller KPIs you can also improve to accelerate the process.